About Me (CV)

 BA (Hons) Archaeology (University College Dublin).

-My PhD project examines the display, obtainment and attitudes towards anatomical fluid preserved human remains in 18th- 19th centuries, as well as what they can tell us about death, dying, and bereavement.
+My PhD project examined the display, obtainment and attitudes towards anatomical fluid preserved human remains in 18th- 19th centuries, as well as what they can tell us about death, dying, and bereavement.
 I am interested in all things death related, including embalming, grief, disease and the history of medicine and anatomy.
-My PhD project is funded by the Heritage Consortium/ North East Consortium for Arts and Humanities.
+My PhD project was funded by the Heritage Consortium/ North East Consortium for Arts and Humanities, and I receiced a Royal Institution Freer Fellowship for my writing up year.
+Currently, I am working as a Postdoctoral Researcher and Innovation Assocate on the Lost and Found project

 Continuing Bonds Project Assistant, University of Bradford